FullR/normalize-deco/README.md

 # Normalize Deco

-A utility function for normalizing the way [es2016 decorator functions](https://github.com/wycats/javascript-decorators) receive their arguments.
+A utility function for normalizing the way <a href="https://github.com/wycats/javascript-decorators">es2016 decorator functions</a> receive their arguments.

 ## Usage
 Wrap your decorator function in `normalizeDeco`.